nashirm/VIX-Big-Data-Analytic-Kimia-Farma/README.md

-# VIX Big Data Analytic Kimia-Farma
+# VIX Big Data Analytic Kimia Farma

 Virtual Internship Experience Big Data Analytics at Kimia Farma hosted by Rakamin Academy.
 In this project, as a Big Data Analyst Intern from Kimia Farma, I learned about big data, querying with SQL, data warehouse, data lake, data mart, and data visualization.
 At the end of the project, I created a sales dashboard using Google Data Studio.